That feeling is all too familiar…

 The easy answer: try to avoid tables and be careful with columns.

-Here’s more details…
+Here are more details…

 Tables generally can’t be read by an ATS, so if you put your key information into a table because you think it looks easier to digest, the ATS isn’t going to be able to “read” your information and feed it into the database.